MichaelRodionov/TODOList/README.md

 ---
 Deployment will be done automatically due to configured CI/CD process (GitHub Action pipeline) with the help of workflow todolist.yaml
 An application will run on your hostname
+All features of telegram bot will be available with server start
 ## Database management
 A special postgres_adminer container has been launched for convenient database management and monitoring.
 By going to hostname:8080 you can send SQL queries, view tables, etc.